I Like It (Enrique Iglesias song): Chart performance

 The song reached number one on the Canadian Hot 100 and became a top-ten hit in a number of countries, including Australia, Belgium, Spain, the United Kingdom and the United States, where it reached number four on the Billboard Hot 100, becoming Iglesias' first solo top five hit in nearly eight years, the last being 2001's "Hero", which peaked at number three.
 The song peaked at number one in Canada, Australian Dance Charts, US Latin Pop Songs and US Hot Billboard Dance Club Songs.
 With this song Iglesias made history, tying with Michael Jackson and Prince as the male artist with most number-one hits at the Hot Dance Club Songs chart.
-It even reached number 2 on Mainstream Top 40 for four weeks, (kept from number one by "Dynamite" by Taio Cruz and the biggest hit of the summer, "Teenage Dream" by Katy Perry).
+It even reached number 2 on Mainstream Top 40 for four weeks, (kept from number one by "Dynamite" by Taio Cruz and "Teenage Dream" by Katy Perry).

 On the Billboard Hot 100, the song made its debut at number eighty-nine and has since reached number four, becoming his best single on the U.S. charts since "Hero".
 This marked Iglesias' first foray into the Billboard Hot 100 top 10 in nearly nine years.
 The track is Iglesias' fourth Hot 100 top 10 and his first since "Hero" reached number three in November 2001.
 The song reached its 4 million sales mark in the US in September 2013.
 As of June 2014, the song has sold 4,081,000 copies in the US.
 I Like It hit number 12 on the Billboard Year-End Hot 100 in 2010, Iglesias's first song to do so since "Escape".

 The song reached number one on the Canadian Hot 100 on the chart issue 25 September 2010.
 It debuted at number four on the UK Singles Chart, his highest-charting single in the UK since "Do You Know?
 (The Ping Pong Song)", which peaked at number three.
 On the Australian ARIA Charts, it has reached number two, his best Australian single since his 2001 hit "Hero", which topped the charts.
 On the European Hot 100, the song climbed the chart to number five.
 On the German Singles Chart, it debuted at No. 12 and reached its highest position, No. 10, in its 7th week on that chart.

+In France, the song debuted at number 2 in the issue of August 21, 2010, becoming Iglesias's fifth top ten and Pitbull's third.
+The single spent 24 weeks in the French Singles Chart.

 Music video

 A music video was filmed along with Pitbull directed by Wayne Isham.
 An alternate video featuring the MTV's Jersey Shore cast was also released, the music video for this version was released on 7 June 2010, directed by David Rousseau.
-As of August 2017, the video has been viewed over 251 million times on YouTube.
+As of June 2024, the video has been viewed over 365 million times on YouTube.
 It is Iglesias' first music video to cross 100 million views on the site.